njw68/DONUts_Simulation/DONUts/README.txt

 4) a more dynamic 'farthest first' algorithm that climbs a gradient.

 Operation is done from the 'oracle', 'faf', or 'centralized' folder's Main.m file.

+Sample configurations and obstacles can be imported from the 'Configurations' and 'Obstacles' folders respectively.